-How do you create fantasy roleplaying game starting areas?
-You can spend hundreds of hours creating your world and drawing your maps, but at some point, you just want to get started with your game.
-Or better yet, skip the hundreds of hours, and just start right away?
+You need an area to start the adventure if you want to run a fantasy roleplaying campaign.
+You can spend hundreds of hours creating your world and drawing your maps, but at some point, you want to get started with your game.
+Or perhaps skip the hundreds of hours, and start right away?

-This post focus on creating a starter area and setting up a game as efficient as possible.
-Do you recall the 80/20 rule?
-This is about getting the 20% right and worry about the rest later.
+This post is about creating a starter area and setting up a game as efficient as possible.

 The benchmark for all starter areas for fantasy games is probably the Keep on the Borderlands (1979) by Gary Gygax, and while it does not hold up to modern production values, all the critical elements are there.

 What do you need to start the adventure: